DAWN: Dynamic Adversarial Watermarking of Neural Networks: Discussion

 \adv can attempt to prevent ownership demonstration for $F_\mathcal{A}$ by ensuring that watermark verification (Eq.~\ref{eq:verification}) fails.
 This entails reducing the watermark accuracy by training $F_\mathcal{A}$ using only a subset of the trigger set $T_\mathcal{A}$.
 Since watermarked inputs are indistinguishable (\ref{req:indifferentiability}) and uniformly distributed in $D_\mathcal{A}$, \adv cannot selectively discard them.
 Nevertheless, \adv can discard $x\%$ of the whole $D_\mathcal{A}$, which statistically, will result in $x\%$ of watermarked input being discarded.
 This should reduce $Acc_{wm}(F_\mathcal{A})$ by $100-x\%$.
 If $x$ is high enough, the resulting $Acc_{wm}(F_\mathcal{A})$ can be brought down low enough for watermark verification to systematically fail.

 While this strategy is effective, it deprives \adv from a large part of $D_\mathcal{A}$.
-This decreases the test accuracy and consequently the utility of $F_\mathcal{A}$, as we observed in Sect.~\ref{sec:double-stealing}.
+This decreases $Acc_{test}(F_\mathcal{A})$ and consequently the utility of $F_\mathcal{A}$ (Sec.~\ref{sec:double-stealing}).
 Alternatively, \adv must collect a set $D_\mathcal{A}$ $x\%$ larger and make $x\%$ more queries to $F_\mathcal{V}$ to compensate for later discarded training inputs.
 We already discussed in Sect~\ref{sec:bg_extraction} that \emph{access to relevant data is the main limitation} for \adv.
 The secondary goal of \adv is to limit the number of queries to $F_\mathcal{V}$ (cf. Sect.~\ref{sec:adv_model}).
 This evasion strategy requires more adversarial capabilities (access to data) and it compromises one adversary goal (minimum number of queries).
 Consequently, even if effective, we do not consider it a realistic evasion strategy.

-Another potential limitation of \ourname is circumvention of the mapping function $M_\mathcal{V}$ (Sec.~\ref{sec:wm-generation}).
+Another potential limitation of \ourname is circumvention of the mapping function $M_\mathcal{V}$ (Sec.~\ref{sec:indistinguishability}).
 If mapping is too aggressive, \adv may probe the input space and try to identify subspaces that are grouped together.
-However, this is not guaranteed to work with natural data furthermore, the behavior of the model on synthetic samples is undefined~\cite{goodfellow2014explaining}.
-Recall, that on its own, $M_\mathcal{V}$ impacts only the watermarking decision $W_\mathcal{V}$ and not the returned label - \adv cannot interact directly with the mapping function.
+However, this is not guaranteed to work because the behavior of the model on synthetic samples is undefined~\cite{goodfellow2014explaining}. $M_\mathcal{V}$ impacts only the watermarking decision $W_\mathcal{V}$ and not the returned label - \adv cannot interact directly with the mapping function.
 On the other hand, if the tolerated modification $\delta$ is too small, \adv might identify watermarked queries by submitting several samples with minor modifications and taking the majority vote of the label.
-Nevertheless, vulnerability of DNNs to adversarial samples~\cite{goodfellow2014explaining} does not guarantee that such predictions would be consistent, even for models not protected by \ourname.

-Finally, semantic-preserving modifications to image queries (e.g., translation, rotation, change in color intensity, etc,) could be used to identify watermarked queries.
-However, this assumes \adv has a particular knowledge of $F_\mathcal{V}$ internals.
-Models that are not trained with data augmentation techniques specifically designed to cope with semantic preserving modifications are not guaranteed to be invariant to them.
+We evaluated this attack in Sect.~\ref{sec:perfect-mapping} showing that mappings from $M_\mathcal{V}$ are as consistent as predictions from $F_\mathcal{V}$.
+Semantic-preserving modifications to image queries (e.g., translation, rotation, change in color intensity, etc,) could be used to improve this attack.
+However, by using an embedding from $F_\mathcal{V}$ to implement $M_\mathcal{V}$, both functions should be as resilient to semantic-preserving modifications.